I have this friend. Let’s call her “Kate.”

 Those around you are influenced by your body language on a subconscious level, and that’s a million times more powerful that whatever comes out of your mouth.

 Your words communicate what you want people to know, but your body communicates how you truly feel.

 If you want to be the kind of woman whom others perceive as confident, capable and trustworthy, you have to master body language.
 Here are 5 body language blunders, how they sabotage you, and clear action steps for losing them faster than hair ties and bobby pins.

 #1: Lack of Eye Contact

-You’re in the break room chatting with a colleague, telling him what hilarious thing happened to you over the weekend.
+You’re at Starbucks chatting with a new friend, telling him what hilarious thing happened to you over the weekend.